Auzz24/Dr.HQ/README.md

    This apppliation will help:

-* 	  As a user, view list of doctors from different specialities
+* 	  As a user, view a list of doctors from different specialities
 * 	  As a user, find a doctor that is close to you
 * 		As a user, schedule an appointment through Calendly
 * 		As a doctor, get moroe buisness by adding your information to be featured in "Find a Doctor"

   ## Languages
-  HTML, CSS, JavaScript,ES6,Node, Bootstrap, jQuery, React
+  React, CSS, JavaScript, ES6, Node, Bootstrap, jQuery, MongoDB, GraphQL

   ## Installation